This post contains affiliate links. All opinions are my own. Thanks for supporting TheCompelledEducator.com

-I'm a huge fan of Brene Brown.
-She is a researcher on shame, vulnerability, and courage.
-As a school leader for almost 20 years and a person who is always trying to get and be better than before...
+I'm a huge fan of Brené Brown.
+She's a researcher on shame, vulnerability, and courage.
+As an educator for almost 30 years and a person who is always trying to get and be better than before...
 I find that her lessons are extremely valuable and on point.
-I hope you enjoy this post and feel free to share your comments below about lessons you have learned from Brene Brown.
+I hope you enjoy this post and feel free to share your comments below about lessons you have learned from Brené Brown.

 Courage is contagious.